etleap/terraform-provider-etleap/docs/resources/model.md

 ### Optional

+- `deletion_of_export_products` (Boolean) Specifies whether the table in the destination created by this model should be deleted.
+Defaults to `false`.
+Default: false
 - `shares` (List of String) An array of users' emails to share the model with.
 Once shared, a model cannot be unshared, and future calls to `PATCH` can only add to this list.

 ### Read-Only